BawdyAnarchist/quBSD/Future_Development.md

 qb-list [-e] (evaluate) option to check jail-param combos for validity.

-qb-autosnap and qb-snap
-	- you might review that to see if listing the autosnaps could be improved on a per-jail basis
-	- either that, or just remove the list function entirely and roll into qb-list
-	- I'm really thinking that "autosnap" should just be a specific case of the general qb-snap

 qb-stop - monitoring is still not right.
 It exits early, coz pgrep returns nothing after 2 cycles

 qb-help: